 The Company is a party to the Management Agreement with the Manager, which expires on July 8, 2029.
 Under the Management Agreement, the Manager implements the Company's business strategy and manages the Company's business and investment activities and day-to-day operations, subject to oversight by the Company's Board of Directors.
 Among other services, the Manager, directly or through Aspen affiliates, provides the Company with a management team and necessary administrative and support personnel.
-The Company does not currently have any employees paid directly by them and does not expect to have any employees paid directly by them in the foreseeable future.
+The Company does not currently have any employees that it pays directly and does not expect to have any employees that it pays directly in the foreseeable future.
 Each of the Company's executive officers is an employee or officer, or both, of the Manager or the Servicer.